-Most people think of budgeting as their least favorite part of running a business—but if you want to be successful, creating and maintaining a proper business budget will be a critical component of that success.
+Many people think of budgeting as their least favorite part of running a business—but if you want to be successful, creating and maintaining a proper business budget will be a critical component of that success.
 Here’s a step-by-step guide for how to create a business budget.

-Budgeting for your business is all about making an educated guess as to how the future of your business’s finances will look.
+Budgeting for your business is about making an educated guess as to how the future of your business’s finances will look.
 It requires examining what happened last month, what happened three months ago, and what this month last year looked like—then using that information to make wise financial decisions for the months and years ahead.

 If you’ve had a few bad months and predict you’re looking at another slow one, you can prepare to minimize expenses where possible.
 If business has been booming and that video you posted went viral and is bringing in customers, live a little riskier and invest in buying more inventory to satisfy those incoming customers and keep them coming back.

-The point is that you don’t need a crystal ball to run a business, but you do need to learn how to create a business budget.
+In other words, you don’t need a crystal ball to run a business, but you do need to learn how to create a business budget.
 And that does take some intuition and educated guesswork to make sure everything continues to run smoothly.

 Creating a business budget will make operating your business easier and more efficient.
 A business budget can also help to make sure that you’re spending money in the right places and at the right time to stay out of debt.